 I believe that our health care system must be reformed.
 But I wholeheartedly opposed the Democrat-led move toward government-run health care in the 111th Congress.
-President Ronald Reagan’s words continue to offer a stark contrast to what the Democrats engaged in last year, "Government is not a solution to our problem, government is the problem."
-Indeed, the notion that the federal government could overtake our health care system and run it with increased efficiency is absurd and indicates a serious lack of historical perspective.
+The notion that the federal government could overtake our health care system and run it with increased efficiency is absurd and indicates a serious lack of historical perspective.

 The federal government is not known for its ability to keep entitlement spending under control, and the thought of Americans' health care decisions being put into the hands of an unimaginably large bureaucracy is a frightening prospect, indeed.
 This is why I opposed every degree of the legislation we now refer to as “ObamaCare.”
-One of my first votes in the 112th Congress was to repeal ObamaCare, and I was pleased to support efforts to support efforts to defund this monstrous piece of legislation when debating the Fiscal Year 2011 package.
+I have voted to repeal and defund this monstrous piece of legislation every time I have had the opportunity in the House.

 The United States is a beacon of freedom to the rest of the world.
 We have been successful because of our willingness to allow every person, regardless of nationality or social standing, to strive for success, without heavy-handed government intervention.
-Good health care reform must be enacted, and it will adhere to these uniquely American principles by the will of the Republican-led House of Representatives, putting health care decisions in the hands of the patient, not in the cold, incapable hands of an inefficient bureaucracy.
+Good health care reform must be enacted to put health care decisions in the hands of the patient, not in the cold, incapable hands of an inefficient bureaucracy.

-Any good health care reform legislation – set in place of ObamaCare - must adhere to four basic principles:
+Any good health care reform legislation – to replace ObamaCare - must adhere to four basic principles:

 • First, every American, regardless of health or financial status, should have access to affordable healthcare coverage of their choice, including those who have a medical condition that makes finding affordable healthcare coverage difficult.

 • Second, healthcare should be family-focused and patient centered.
 It must put patients, in consultation with their doctors, in control of their healthcare; not the patient's employer, and certainly not government bureaucrats.
-Neither should certain treatments be denied because the government decides that a given treatment is not cost effective.
+The government should not be deciding which treatments are given or denied.

 • Third, people should own and control their healthcare plan, and it should be personal and portable.
 Individuals should have the ability to change their plan if they find they don't like it, and keep it if it fits their needs at a price they are willing to pay.